phone-icon 02 4249 2860

 While the exact cause of eczema remains unknown, several factors may contribute to its development, including:

-• Immune System Dysfunction: Dysfunction of the immune system plays a significant role in the development of eczema.
-In individuals with eczema, the immune system reacts abnormally to triggers such as allergens or irritants, leading to inflammation and skin symptoms.
+• Immune System Function: The function of the immune system plays a significant role in eczema.
+In individuals with eczema, the immune system may react differently to triggers such as allergens or irritants, which is associated with inflammation and skin symptoms.

-• Environmental Factors: Environmental factors such as exposure to allergens, irritants, dry air, and extreme temperatures can exacerbate eczema symptoms.
+• Environmental Factors: Environmental factors such as exposure to allergens, irritants, dry air, and extreme temperatures can be associated with eczema symptoms.
 Common triggers include dust mites, pet dander, pollen, harsh soaps, and certain fabrics.

 Symptoms of Eczema: